* Customer Airbus voices fears over "shorter term" investor

 Although such interventions are rare, Airbus and rival Boeing weighed in against a 2016 approach by Honeywell for United Technologies, one of the factors cited by UTC in rejecting the tie-up between suppliers.

-Under GKN's defense plan it will become focused on its aerospace operations.
+Under GKN's defence plan it will become focused on its aerospace operations.

 It has lined up a $6.1 billion deal to merge its automotive business with U.S. company Dana Incorporated, pledged to return 2.5 billion pounds to investors from the Dana deal and from the planned sale its powder metallurgy business.